slizb/beautiful-jekyll/_posts/2017-11-06-object-segmentation.md

 Besides being super cool, object segmentation can be an incredibly useful tool in a computer vision pipeline.
 Say you are training a CV model to recognize features in cars.
 If you have images of cars to train on, they probably contain a lot of background noise (other cars, people, snow, clouds, etc.).
 Object detection / segmentation can help you identify the object in your image that matters, so you can guide the attention of your model during training.

 #### *Want to learn more?*
-You'll learn a lot more from a book than my blog post...
+This blog post is awesome, but you'll learn a lot more from a book than from me...
 If you're interested in learning more about object detection and segmentation, check out these books:

 <a target="_blank"  href="https://www.amazon.com/gp/product/0470976373/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0470976373&linkCode=as2&tag=bradsliz-20&linkId=25dee7f7984f191284a8bf3d11b84e29"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=0470976373&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=bradsliz-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=bradsliz-20&l=am2&o=1&a=0470976373" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 <a target="_blank"  href="https://www.amazon.com/gp/product/9811051518/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=9811051518&linkCode=as2&tag=bradsliz-20&linkId=8ec9a09862cad06d8172d58b81bbe022"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=9811051518&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=bradsliz-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=bradsliz-20&l=am2&o=1&a=9811051518" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />